clerk/javascript/.changeset/young-pigs-live.md

 '@clerk/shared': minor
 ---

-Enables server-side options propagation for `clerkMiddleware` to the Next.js application server, allowing access for server-side helpers like `auth`.
-Options such as `signUpUrl`, `signInUrl`, and `secretKey` are securely encrypted using AES algorithm.
+Introduces dynamic keys from `clerkMiddleware`, allowing access by server-side helpers like `auth`.
+Keys such as `signUpUrl`, `signInUrl`, and `secretKey` are securely encrypted using AES algorithm.

-When using `secretKey`, `CLERK_ENCRYPTION_KEY` is required as the encryption key.
+When providing `secretKey`, `CLERK_ENCRYPTION_KEY` is required as the encryption key.
 If `secretKey` is not provided, `CLERK_SECRET_KEY` is used by default.

-For more information, refer to the documentation: https://clerk.com/docs/references/nextjs/clerk-middleware#server-side-options-propagation
+For more information, refer to the documentation: https://clerk.com/docs/references/nextjs/clerk-middleware#dynamic-keys